 Frequently asked questions for Rites for Girls Facilitator Training

-First, for a detailed description of this year-long immersive training, dates and costs please email us for more information.
+For a detailed description of this 18 month immersive training, dates and costs please email us for more information.

 What will I get from this training?

 This training will change you.
 It will change you as a woman and, if your are one, also as a mother.
 You will touch the lives of the girls that you work with.
 You’ll play your part in helping them to grow up into healthy strong young women.
 Running GJT groups provides you with really meaningful employment.

 This professional training is an investment in your career.
 Provided you meet the course requirements you will qualify to become an accredited Girls Journeying Together group facilitator.
 You will then be eligible to join the Rites for Girls Association which will support and promote you to run GJT groups.

 Why is there suddenly more demand for GJT groups?